maxmind/MaxMind-DB-Reader-dotnet/README.md

 comparable to loading the file into real memory with the `Memory`  mode while using significantly less memory.

-To look up an IP address, pass a `string` representing the IP address to the `Find<T>` method on `Reader`.
+To look up an IP address, pass a `System.Net.IPAddress` object to the `Find<T>` method on `Reader`.
 This method will return the result as type `T`.
 `T` may either be a generic collection or a class using the `[MaxMind.Db.Constructor]` attribute to declare which constructor to use